Clarkson-Applied-Data-Science/2025_ia651_ayele_ayele/README.md

 - **Validation Data**: 15% of the mid-range data
 - **Test Data**: Final 15% representing the most recent data

-This time-based splitting approach avoids lookahead bias that would have been caused due to the 30-minute interval records, ensuring that future values are not leaked into the training process.
+This time-based splitting approach avoids lookahead bias that would have been caused due to the 1 hour interval records, ensuring that future values are not leaked into the training process.
 The feature data was prepared by dropping non-numeric and identifier columns *(date_only, time, signal)* and separating the target variable *signal*, which represents Buy, Sell, or Hold actions.

 To address class imbalance, RandomOverSampler from imblearn was applied to the training set.
 This step resampled the data to ensure that each class (Buy, Sell, Hold) was represented more evenly, reducing bias toward the dominant class.
 Finally, we used a MinMaxScaler to normalize the feature values.
 The scaler was fitted only on the resampled training data and then applied to the validation and test data.